Advisory Council on Underwater Archaeology: Publications

-The workshop is certified by the Register of Professional Archaeologists and RPA members receive continuing professional education credit.

 Awards

-The ACUA awards the competitive George Fischer Student Travel Award annually to provide $1,000.00 (USD) in travel support for an international maritime archaeology student to attend and present at the annual Society for Historical and Underwater Archaeology conference.
+The ACUA awards the competitive George Fischer Student Travel Award annually to provide monetary value in travel support for an international maritime archaeology student to attend and present at the annual Society for Historical and Underwater Archaeology conference.
 The aware is named after George Fischer, a founding and emeritus member of the ACUA.
-The award helps to advance board's goal to support the professional development of students embarking on their nascent careers; which furthers the overall mission of the ACUA to foster the growth and development of underwater and maritime archaeology around the globe.
-Since the inaugural award in 2012, students hailing from the West Indies, Argentina, United Kingdom, and Australia have benefited from the support to participate in the exchange of ideas at the annual conference.
+Since the inaugural award in 2012, students hailing from different countries have benefited from the support to participate in the exchange of ideas at the annual conference.

-Meetings

-The ACUA meets regularly as part of the annual SHA Conference on Historical and Underwater Archaeology.

 Leadership

 The ACUA is composed of twelve individuals elected on a rotating basis for four-year terms by the membership of the Society for Historical Archaeology.
 The members include professionals from state and federal archaeology programs, museums, non-profit institutes, cultural resource management firms, universities, conservation laboratories, and avocational societies involved in underwater archaeology.
-Members hail from Europe, Canada, Australia, Mexico, South America, the Caribbean, and the United States.
 The board elects officers for three year terms.
 All board terms expire at the ACUA business meeting in January.

-In addition to regularly elected members, the ACUA has Associate Members who provide their insights and expertise on technical issues, education, sport diver training, shipwreck preserves and management, and international issues.
-The associate members may be individuals who are invited because of their particular expertise, or institutions who are invited because of their long and outstanding contributions to the field of underwater archaeology.

-Graduate Student Associates extend the council’s outreach to and input from the small but active community of students, who are the future of the field.
-All associate terms are two years.